Network classification with applications to brain connectomics: A framework for node selection in graph classification

 \subsection{Selecting nodes and edges through group lasso}

 To reflect the network structure of the predictors, we use a penalty that promotes a sparse classifier not only in the number of edges used, but also in the number of nodes.
-The group lasso penalty \cite{yuan2006model} is designed to eliminate a group of variables simultaneously.
+The group lasso penalty \citep{yuan2006model} is designed to eliminate a group of variables simultaneously.
 Here we penalize the number of active nodes by treating all edges connected to one node as a group.
 Then eliminating this group (a row of coefficients in the matrix $B$) is equivalent to de-activating a node.
 The group penalty is defined as

-where $B_{(i)}$ is the $i$-th row of $B$ (or equivalently, the $i$-th column), $\|B\|_1 = \sum_i \sum_j |B_{ij}|$ is the element-wise $\ell_1$ norm of $B$ and $\lambda, \rho\geq 0$ are tuning parameters.
-Note that the constraint $B=B^T$ makes the groups overlap, since a coefficient $B_{ij}$ belongs to groups associated with the nodes $i$ and $j$, and therefore, the edge between nodes $i$ and $j$ would be selected only if neither node was de-activated.
+where $B_{(i)}$ denotes the vector of edge weights incident to the $i$-th node (or equivalently, the $i$-th row or column of $B$), and $\lambda, \rho\geq 0$ are tuning parameters.
+Note that the constraint $B=B^T$ makes the groups overlap, since a coefficient $B_{ij}$ belongs to groups associated with the nodes $i$ and $j$, and therefore, the edge between nodes $i$ and $j$ would be selected only if both nodes are activated.
 The second term in the penalty $\rho\|B\|_1$ acts as the usual lasso penalty to promote sparsity inside the group \citep{friedman2010note}, allowing to select a subset of edges for an active node.
-Due to the overlap in the groups, this lasso penalty is necessary in order to produce sparse solution.
+Due to the overlap in the groups, this lasso penalty is usually necessary in order to produce sparse solution (see Proposition \ref{prop:error}).
 The constraint $\text{diag}(B) = 0$ in \eqref{eq:defin_est} is automatically enforced with this formulation.

 \begin{remark} An alternative to the constraint in the problem \eqref{eq:defin_est} is to optimize over the set Without the symmetry constraint and assuming undirected graphs, the penalty \eqref{eq:GL_penalty} is equivalent to the overlapping group lasso formulation of \cite{jacob2009group}.
 This formulation has some advantages.
 Since it gives group lasso without overlaps, the lasso penalty $\rho\|B\|_1$ is not required to obtain sparse solutions, and more efficient optimization algorithms exist for this case.
 This approach would loosely correspond to the idea of selecting signal nodes as in \cite{vogelstein2013graph}, in the sense that an edge can be selected if at least one of its nodes is selected, and the second node could be inactive.
 The downside is that each edge now corresponds to two different coefficients $B_{ij}$ and $B_{ji}$, the problem encountered by all variable selection methods that ignore symmetry, such as \cite{meinshausen2006high}.
 The standard solution for this problem, as suggested by \cite{jacob2009group}, is to take the average of the coefficients.
 Intuitively, one would expect that the formulation using $\Bset$ would be better when the significant edges are incident to a small set of nodes, since both nodes have to be active for an edge to be selected, while using $\tilde \Bset$ may be better when for some nodes most of their edges are significant, creating ``significant hubs''.
 Since in our application we are primarily looking for discriminative brain subnetworks, we focus on the symmetrically constrained formulation for the rest of the paper.
 We also found that in practice this second formulation results in less accurate classifiers for the neuroimaging data discussed in Section \ref{sec:data}. \end{remark}